-• "Josh Smith has been kind of what we thought he was.
+"Josh Smith has been kind of what we thought he was.
 He's an electrifying-type guy.
-No question, he was certainly one of our top two receivers [during camp].
-At times our best, at times our second [best], but we will just have to wait and see how that all shakes down."
+No question, he was certainly one of our top two receivers [during camp]."

 Known as Josh "Fly" by his teammates, he knew fellow freshman wide receiver Markques Simas in high school and the two decided to commit to CU together.
 Smith and Simas live with Kendrick Celestine, the third wide receiver in CU's freshman class.